 Next, let us look into how we can replace the bushing and secure the linkage back in place.

 Repair Linkages and Replace the Selector Bushing

 4WD drivers often report loose shifter linkages causing the shifter to flop without resistance.
 This leads to issues engaging or disengaging 4H mode when the rubber bushing or linkage dislodges.

 Repairing the linkage is usually straightforward unless internal damage occurs in the transfer case.
 However, a broken linkage in 4H mode poses a problem.

 In this instance, if you desperately need to engage 2H mode you will need a quick fix.
 This can be done using a pry bar to remove the linkage so it is out of the way.
 This will allow you to manually move the lever at the transfer case and engage 2H mode.

 Slight shifter movement is often normal due to drivetrain vibrations on uneven roads.
 Worn rubber mounts may exaggerate this, potentially causing bending or breakage at the junction.
 Lower-positioned transmission and transfer case mounts amplify the movement.
 Excessive play may indicate broken linkage or damaged junction due to wear or rust causing a loose shifter.

 If your transfer case shifter has a setup that includes a bolt that is positioned on the lever with a tension setting then this part is for you.
 This is the kind of setup you will find in the Ford F150.

-The bottom part of the shift rod is shaped like a small U and slots over a spall pin.
-There are a nut and bolt that is used to adjust the tension and fasten it and keep it in place.
+The bottom part of the shift rod is shaped like a small U and slots over a small pin.
+There is a nut and bolt that is used to adjust the tension, fasten it, and keep it in place.
 If this nut and bolt fall off, your shifter will be loose and lack tension.